lukelin15/Lights-Out/README.md

 ## Baseline Model

+### Cleaning the Data
+In this section, we’ve performed a series of data cleaning steps on the outage DataFrame, which was read from an Excel file named “outage.xlsx”.
+This process was a direct replication of the cleaning procedure implemented in Project 3, ensuring consistency and reliability in our data preparation phase.

+Initially, we removed informational rows and columns that contained only null values from the DataFrame.
+We then set the column names based on the first row of the DataFrame for better readability and understanding of the data.

+Next, we dropped rows related to units and variables that were not necessary for our analysis.
+We also dropped the “variables” column as it was not needed.

+One of the crucial steps in this process was the creation of new datetime columns, OUTAGE.START and OUTAGE.RESTORATION.
+These were formed by combining the respective date and time columns, providing us with precise timestamps of when the outage started and ended.
+After creating these new columns, the original date and time columns were dropped to avoid redundancy.

+Lastly, we replaced the “NA” entries with NaN for missing values.

+After these cleaning steps, we were left with a cleaned DataFrame, outage_cleaned, ready for further analysis or modeling.

+Our exploratory data analysis on this dataset can be found [Empowering Resilience: Unraveling the Tapestry of Power Outages Over a Decade](https://lukelin15.github.io/Power-Outage-Analysis/).

 ### Model Description and Feature Selection

 Our baseline model is a Linear Regression model that predicts the percentage of residential customers (RES.CUST.PCT) affected by a major power outage.